waynedovey/GitOps-Workshop/chapter1/Chapter 1- Deployment Basics.md

 $ oc apply -f artifacts/raw-kubernetes/route.yaml
 ```

-we have to create a PostgreSQL database server as well.
+We have to create a PostgreSQL database server as well.
 Just execute the following command.

 ```bash
 $ oc new-app postgresql-persistent \